Charles Fefferman: Career

 At the age of 25, he returned to Princeton as a full professor, becoming the youngest person to be promoted to the title.
 He won the Alan T. Waterman Award in 1976 (the first person to get the award) and the Fields Medal in 1978 for his work in mathematical analysis, specifically convergence and divergence.
 He was elected to the National Academy of Sciences in 1979.
 He was appointed the Herbert Jones Professor at Princeton in 1984.

 In addition to the above, his honors include the Salem Prize in 1971, the Bergman Prize in 1992, the Bôcher Memorial Prize in 2008, and the Wolf Prize in Mathematics for 2017, as well as election to the American Academy of Arts and Sciences and the American Philosophical Society.
 In 2021 he was awarded the BBVA Foundation Frontiers of Knowledge Award in Basic Sciences.

 Fefferman contributed several innovations that revised the study of multidimensional complex analysis by finding fruitful generalisations of classical low-dimensional results.
 Fefferman's work on partial differential equations, Fourier analysis, in particular convergence, multipliers, divergence, singular integrals and Hardy spaces earned him a Fields Medal at the International Congress of Mathematicians at Helsinki in 1978.
 He was a Plenary Speaker of the ICM in 1974 in Vancouver.

 His early work included a study of the asymptotics of the Bergman kernel off the boundaries of pseudoconvex domains in $\mathbb C^n$.
 He has studied mathematical physics, harmonic analysis, fluid dynamics, neural networks, geometry, mathematical finance and spectral analysis, amongst others.

 Family

-Charles Fefferman and his wife Julie have two daughters, Nina and Lainie.
-Lainie Fefferman is a composer, taught math at Saint Ann's School and holds a degree in music from Yale University as well as a Ph.D. in music composition from Princeton.
+Fefferman and his wife Julie have two daughters, Nina and Lainie.
+Lainie Fefferman is a composer, taught math at Saint Ann's School and holds a degree in music from Yale University and a Ph.D. in music composition from Princeton.
 She has an interest in Middle Eastern music.
-Nina Fefferman is a computational biologist residing at the University of Tennessee whose research is concerned with the application of mathematical models to complex biological systems.
-Charles Fefferman's brother, Robert Fefferman, is also a mathematician and former Dean of the Physical Sciences Division at the University of Chicago.
+Nina Fefferman is a computational biologist at the University of Tennessee who studies the application of mathematical models to biological systems.

+Fefferman's brother, Robert Fefferman, is also a mathematician and former Dean of the Physical Sciences Division at the University of Chicago.
+Fefferman is also the nephew of mathematician Abe Gelbart.